Vis Gay Travel

-Even though I stayed on a sailboat, it was easy to figure out the best area to stay.
-You’ll fall in love with Vis even more by staying along one of the adorable residential streets just like these Vis VRBO rentals, not too far from the port.
+Even though I stayed on a sailboat, it’s easy to see that the best area to stay is along the adorable residential streets in Vis.

-If you’re taking part in a gay sailing trip as I did, make sure to bring some anti-nausea medicine!
+If you’re taking part in a gay sailing trip as I did, make sure to bring a couple of packs of anti-nausea medicine!
 The water in the port was quite rough the day and night I stayed in Vis; I got a little seasick!

 Luckily there are several pharmacies nearby if you forget.
 Note that not every island has a pharmacy, so if you’re going to a smaller island, prepare yourself!

 So yes, Croatia is expensive in relative terms.
 Cheap food is hard to come by, but there are still some pizzerias where you can get a medium-sized personal pizza for the equivalent of ten Euros.

 A fully-staffed boat with a small group of fun gay guys sailing the Croatian islands will be an unforgettable experience, guaranteed.
 With a reasonable price, amazing food, clear water, and friendly gay skippers, what more could you ask for?

 Croatia provides a wealth of protections to the LGBT community, however gay life in Croatia for locals is not exactly easy.
 Most local Croatians keep their sexuality hidden from the public eye out of fear of discrimination.